Maria SartovaStage Director

 ASince 1996, Maria Sartova has directed documentaries for Polish and French television on cultural celebrities from these two countries: In Search of Time’s Past, Frederic Chopin and the Romantics, Romanticism in Exile, Mécène or Pygmalion: a Portrait of Misia Sert, All about a Small Blue Monkey, featuring such actresses and actors as Leslie Caron, Maria Laborit, Andrzej Seweryn and Alexandra Stewart.

 Since 2002, she has staged many theatre productions: George Bizet’s Pearl Fishers, Giuseppe Verdi’s A Masked Ball, Vincenzo Bellini’s Norma, The Csàrdás Princess by Emmerich Kálmán, Hello Dolly! by Jerry Herman, 42nd Street by Harry Warren (Masque d’Or, for Best Musical of the Year), Der Freischütz by Carl Maria von Weber, Ragtime by Stephen Flaherty.
 At the second National Musical Theatre Festival that was held in Gdynia, Poland, Ragtime was awarded Second Prize for the artistic accomplishment of the company and the stage direction of Maria Sartova.
-She then went on to direct La Veuve joyeuse by Franz Lehár, Chant d’amour et d’extase by Karol Szymanowski, Les Sept péchés capitaux by Kurt Weill, The Sound of Music by Richard Rodgers, Don Giovanni by Wolfgang Amadeus Mozart, The Golden Fleece by Alexandre Tansman, La Boheme by Giacomo Puccini and Orpheus in the Underworld by Jacques Offenbach, the Gyspy Baron by Johann Strauss II.
+She then went on to direct La Veuve joyeuse by Franz Lehár, Chant d’amour et d’extase by Karol Szymanowski, Les Sept péchés capitaux by Kurt Weill, The Sound of Music by Richard Rodgers, Don Giovanni by Wolfgang Amadeus Mozart, The Golden Fleece by Alexandre Tansman, La Boheme by Giacomo Puccini and Orpheus in the Underworld by Jacques Offenbach, the Gyspy Baron by Johann Strauss II, the Carmen by Georges Bizet.